Playing with HexOS Part 1: losing my way, my mind and my pool

 • Adding a new user and accessing the NAS as that user

-• what are the diffrent ways people can access the nas when on my network with or without a user account?
+• what are the different ways people can access the NAS when on my network with or without a user account?

 • Accessing my NAS from my phone